gitswarup/angular-docker-app/README.txt

-Start the ssh-agent in the background - eval "$(ssh-agent -s)" ssh-add ~/.ssh/id_rsa - add the ssh key to the agent add the ssh key (public key stored in id_rsa.pub) to the github account
+Start the ssh-agent in the background - eval "$(ssh-agent -s)" ssh-add ~/.ssh/id_rsa - add the ssh key to the agent add the ssh key (public key stored in id_rsa.pub) to the github account git remote add origin git@github.com:gitswarup/angular-docker-app.git git push -u origin master first time connection can't be established as it's known part of known hosts. hence, provide the fingerprint to confirmaton. this will authenticate with github add add the repo to the known hosts and push the code

-20. link github with dockerhub
+20. link github with dockerhub linking github with dockerhub auto build runs on dockerhub infrastructure.
+The same can be achieved vice-versa.
+Using github packaging.
+Via github packaging, git build will create push the docker image to dockerhub.
+But that needs more config setup.
+But it might be more cheaper as github infra will be much cheaper than dockerhub infra.
+For now, both are same and free. triggered build build was successful pull latest restart container

-21. push new changes to github
+21. push new changes to github changed html label push changes to github wait for dockerhub to finish auto build with new image

 22. verify docker image update in dockerhub